Title: Paper Towns

 After their all-nighter ends and a new day breaks, Q arrives at school to discover that Margo, always an enigma, has now become a mystery.
 But Q soon learns that there are clues – and they’re for him.
 Urged down a disconnected path, the closer Q gets, the less Q sees the girl he thought he knew.

 I’m really glad I have finally read another John Green novel!
-He is an extraordinary writer, who puts a lot of thought into his words, his characters and the plots of his stories, which I really appreciate as a reader.
+He is a great writer, who puts a lot of thought into his words, his characters and the plots of his stories, which I really appreciate as a reader.
 So when my english teacher told us to pick a book to read in class, I chose this one.
 I knew I wanted a contemporary book with humour, some seriousness and something to tell the world.
 From my experience with TFiOS, I was certain another book by John Green would fit the bill.

 It’s weird because I don’t usually like these kinds of covers (you know, faces), but I think this one is fine.
 Not a favourite or anything (it kind of affected how I imagined Margo), but the colours are nice, and her eyes kind of lures you in.